 A triangular number is based on the dots arranged in an equilateral triangle.
 An equilateral triangle with 2 dots on a side has 3 dots, 3 dots on a side has 6 dots, 4 dots on a side has 10 dots, like the ten pins in bowling.

-The crude way of calculating these numbers is simply to add the whole numbers 1, 2, and so on until you reach the triangle root.
+The crude way of calculating triangular numbers is simply to add the whole numbers 1, 2, and so on until you reach the triangle root.
 The triangle root of 10 is 4.
 Add the numbers 1 to 4, 1+2+3+4, and the sum is 10.

 A more sophisticated formula is square the root and then add the root.
 Then divide the sum by 2.
 (Root squared + root)/2=the triangle of the root.
 For example four squared is sixteen.
 Add four and you have twenty.
 Divide by 2 and you have ten.
 The triangle of four is ten.

 This can also be written as the root plus one times the root divided by 2. ((r+1)*r)/2=the triangle of r, where r is the root.

 The second is in Acts 1:15.
 When a replacement for Judas was chosen there were 120 people in the congregation.
 120 is the triangle of 15.

 The third is in Acts 27:37.
 There were 276 people on Paul's ship when it was wrecked on Malta.
 276 is the triangle of 23.